Ditached/ARPlacementKit-Docs/docs/source/installation.rst

    You can either install for iOS or Android or both.
 If you just need a single platform, you can skip the other one.
    The AR scanning guide at the beginning is only available for iOS.

-If you have any trouble setting up ARKit, meaning you can't build or get a black screen. `This is a great reference <https://docs.unity3d.com/Packages/com.unity.xr.arkit@5.0/manual/project-configuration-arkit.html>`_.
+If you have any trouble setting up ARKit, meaning you can't build or get a black screen, take a look at the `Unity Manual for ARCore setup`_.

 Setting up for Android (AR Core)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Follow the instructions from the `ARCore Docs`_.

-If you have any trouble setting up ARCore, meaning you can't build or get a black screen. `This is a great reference <https://docs.unity3d.com/Packages/com.unity.xr.arcore@5.0/manual/project-configuration-arcore.html>`_.
+If you have any trouble setting up ARCore, meaning you can't build or get a black screen, take a look at the `Unity Manual for ARCore setup`_.

 Optional: For testing inside the unity editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~